A/B Testing

 Test is Running

-This means that your test is running and needs a larger sample size before reaching the desired confidence level and declaring a winner.
-You can view the current best variant.
+Your test is running and needs a larger sample size before reaching the desired confidence level and declaring a winner.
+You can view the current results.

-Large amounts of traffic (i.e. several thousand hits a day) is expected for an A/B test to run successfully.
-This makes public facing sites well-suited for testing.
+Lots of traffic (i.e. several thousand hits a day) is expected for an A/B test to run successfully.
+This makes public-facing sites well suited for testing.
 It may take significantly longer for a test to finish for an internal website or portal.

 Winner Declared

-Once your A/B test finishes successfully, a variant is declared a winner.
-For this state, you can perform these actions:
+Once your A/B test finishes successfully, a winner is declared (i.e. the variant or the control won).
+From here, you can perform these actions:

-- Publish the winning variant as your default experience.
+• Publish the winner as your default experience.

-- Complete the test without publishing any variants.
+• Delete the test without publishing any changes.

 No Clear Winner

-Sometimes, Analytics Cloud cannot determine a winner because no variant has outperformed significantly over the control page.
-In this case, you can complete the test without publishing and the control remains the default experience.
+Sometimes, Analytics Cloud cannot determine a winner because the variant has not significantly outperformed the control page.
+In this case, you can still choose to publish the variant by clicking Publish.
+Or delete the A/B test by clicking Delete.